ksat/ksat.github.com/_posts/2012-02-20-a-plain-english-introduction-to-cap-theorem.md

 the more you like it.
 In fact you even come up with a news paper ad which explains your idea

-pre.
     Remembrance Inc! - Never forget, even without remembering!
     Ever felt bad that you forget so much?
 Don’t worry.
 Help is just a phone away!
     When you need to remember something, just call 555—55-REMEM and tell us what you need to remember.
 For eg., call us and let us know of your boss’s phone number, and forget to remember it. when you need to know it back.. call back the same number\[(555)—55-REMEM \] and we’ll tell you what’s your boss’s phone number.
     Charges : only $0.1 per request

 So, your typical phone conversation will look like this: